pguse/ics4u-go/notes/10-pointers/README.md

 int
 ```

-To access the memory address, the following code
+To access the start of the memory address that holds the integer value **a**, the following code

 ```go
 fmt.Printf("%p", &a)